cronofy/cronofy-node/README.md

 #### Options Object

- - **client_id** - required - The client_id issued to you by Cronofy to authenticate your OAuth Client.
- - **client_secret** - required - The client_secret issued to you by Cronofy to authenticate your OAuth Client.
  - **token** - required - either a refresh_token or access_token for the user you need to revoke.

 ### deleteExternalEvent(options[, callback])